aliuwd927/aliuwd927.github.io/index.md

 [Ms-Outlook-Clone](https://ms-outlook-clone.vercel.app/)
 <img src="images/outlook.webp?raw=true"/>
-Learned how to implement CRUD with ReactJS / Typescript Used Zustand as a Global State Management
+Learned how to implement CRUD with ReactJS / Typescript Used Zustand as a Global State Management.
 MVP site as I want to continue to learn more and will return to slowly improve upon in the future.
 Technologies Used: ReactJS, Zustand,TypeScript
 ---